Interlibrary Loan //

 - After reading over this page, connect to WorldCat directly

-- or go to http://library.uarts.edu and search by title for worldcat.
+- or search the library catalog by title for worldcat.

 How Do I Search WorldCat?

-Once you're connected to WorldCat you'll see a Basic Search screen like this:
+Once you're connected to WorldCat you'll see a Basic Search box.

 - Be as specific as possible.